sudbasnet/AutoInstall-Essentials-Windows/README.md

-# Things I want to auto-install on Windows by default.
+# Things I want to auto-install on Windows.
+I play around different computers and OS, I own more computers (PC, laptops, PIs) than I need, most of them low-end and just used for learning and experimental purposes.
+So far, Windows has been my OS of choice for personal use because its pretty stable, supports almost all development environments that I care about, and is easy for the occasional gaming.
+I install/re-install Windows more frequently than I should be, and its a pain to install different s

 ### Chrome Browser
 https://www.snel.com/support/install-chrome-in-windows-server/